awarenessxz/react-gadgets/doc/README.md

 1. create a project using `npx create-react-app example`
 2. Inside `react-gadgets` folder
     - use `yarn link` to create a link to the library
+    - build the library `yarn run build`
 3. Inside `example` project folder
+    - run `yarn link react-gadgets` -- to link the library to example
+    - run `yarn add react-gadgets` -- to install the library
     - inside `app.js`, import the component (eg. `import { Sample } from 'react-gadgets';`) and add the component (`<Sample />`)
     - start the application `yarn start`
 4. You should receive the following error